-The PHA is required by regulation to terminate a family's assistance if certain program rules are violated.
-For other types of offenses, the regulations give the PHA the discretion to either terminate the family's assistance or to take another action.
-This part discusses the various actions the PHA may choose to take when it has discretion, and outlines the criteria the PHA will use to make its decision about whether or not to terminate assistance.
-It also specifies the requirements for the notice that must be provided before terminating assistance.
+The CCHA is required by regulation to terminate a family's assistance for certain actions or inactions of the family.
+For other types of actions or inactions of the family, the regulations give the CCHA the authority to either terminate the family's assistance or to take another action.
+This part discusses the various actions the CCHA may choose to take when it has discretion, and outlines the criteria the CCHA will use to make its decision about whether or not to terminate assistance.
+It also specifies the requirements for the notification to the family of the CCHA's intent to terminate assistance.